kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

 }
 ```

-this is a basic golang http server that does db migration and http post requests.
+This is a basic golang http server that does db migration and http post requests.
 As you can see, golang needs to check on the error, and if it's an error then we need to early return it.
 If we don't check the error, the value of `user` will be `nil`.

-now, let's try with result and option
+Now, let's try with result and option

 ### http server example with monad